SJTU-DeepVisionLab/FreeReal/README.md

 ### Data Preparation

-Please download ICDAR2013, ArT, LSVT, MLT17 according to the guide provided by SPTS v2: [README.md](https://github.com/bytedance/SPTSv2#dataset).

-Extract all the datasets and make sure you organize them as follows
+Download all the datasets and make sure you organize them as follows

 ```
 - datasets